MohitBhimrajka/project-agora/CONTRIBUTING.md

-# Contributing to ADK Copilot
+# Contributing to Project Agora

-Thank you for your interest in contributing to ADK Copilot!
+Thank you for your interest in contributing to Project Agora!
 This guide will help you get started with contributing to this Agent Development Kit framework.

 ## 🚀 Getting Started